ButterWatt/ButterWatt/README.md

 *What are you waitting for?
 Just find a repository!*

-*You already saw the missing "r", right?*
+*You already saw the missing "r", right?
+If so... you're good at paying attention, I appreciate that*

+This repo is powered by *✨vibes✨*, *water💧* and *random mindset🧠*